smaclell/smaclell.github.io/_drafts/crafting-code-with-csharp.md

 {% endhighlight %}

 Much better.
 Had we left this method public it could accidentally be used.
-Keeping it private allows it to continue to evolve separate from the API of ``Worker``.
+Keeping it private allows it to continue to evolve separately from the API of ``Worker``.

-Sounds good right?
+Sounds good, right?
 There is a catch, testing these methods is harder.
 You can't test them directly because they are now private.
-Instead you need to test them indirectly through the inputs/outputs of other methods or their behaviours.
+Instead, you need to test them indirectly through the inputs/outputs of other methods or their behaviours.
 If the logic is really complicated you might want to pull it out into separate classes and interfaces.